mbaumer/us_hep_funding/docs/_states/NM.md

 ```
   Year  Institution                                      Amount ($)
 ------  ---------------------------------------------  ------------
-  2018  NEW MEXICO INSTITUTE OF MINING AND TECHNOLOGY        82,479
+  2018  New Mexico Institute Of Mining And Technology        82,479
-  2018  NEW MEXICO STATE UNIVERSITY                         452,903
+  2018  New Mexico State University                         452,903
-  2018  REDACTED DUE TO PII                                 100,000
+  2018  Redacted Due To Pii                                 100,000
-  2017  NEW MEXICO STATE UNIVERSITY                         909,531
+  2017  New Mexico State University                         909,531
-  2016  NEW MEXICO STATE UNIVERSITY                       1,091,657
+  2016  New Mexico State University                       1,091,657
-  2015  NEW MEXICO ST UNIVERSITY                            440,000
+  2015  New Mexico St University                            440,000
-  2015  NEW MEXICO STATE UNIVERSITY                         828,887
+  2015  New Mexico State University                         828,887
-  2014  NEW MEXICO STATE UNIVERSITY                       1,337,360
+  2014  New Mexico State University                       1,337,360
-  2013  NEW MEXICO INSTITUTE OF MINING AND TECHNOLOGY       414,408
+  2013  New Mexico Institute Of Mining And Technology       414,408
-  2013  NEW MEXICO STATE UNIVERSITY                         501,518
+  2013  New Mexico State University                         501,518
-  2012  NEW MEXICO INSTITUTE OF MINING AND TECHNOLOGY       155,000
+  2012  New Mexico Institute Of Mining And Technology       155,000
-  2012  NEW MEXICO STATE UNIVERSITY                         909,844
+  2012  New Mexico State University                         909,844
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 7 SULI/CCI interns